Investors-FastTrack/FTLightning/docs/02a-DataInfo.md

 #### Publish 2 - 8:25 PM EST
 Publish 2 includes any changes made to Publish 1 and all remaining open-end funds and indexes not reported in Publish 1.

+#### Publish 3 - 9:10 PM EST
+Publish 3 is a quick update pulling ~100 bond index values.
+Funds, ETFs, and stocks are not updated in Publish 3.

-#### Publish 3 - 7:25 AM EST
+#### Publish 4 - 7:25 AM EST
-Publish 3 is released the following morning and includes any updates and dividends processed overnight and early morning.
+Publish 4 is released the following morning and includes any updates and dividends processed overnight and early morning.

 Check data update status with the [/v1/status](https://fasttrack.stoplight.io/docs/ftlightning/ad1cc0b0b84ef-data-update-status) end point